pcarbo/lps/README.md

 # lps

-Analysis of LPS (bulk) RNA-seq data from Chevrier lab
+Analysis of LPS (bulk) RNA-seq data from Chevrier lab.